Yubisel/yubisel/README.md

 <!-- https://simpleicons.org/ -->

 ## Summary
-I am a Senior Fullstack Engineer with extensive experience in web development using agile methodologies like SCRUM and a strong background in a variety of technologies.
+I'm a Fullstack Engineer with extensive experience in web development using agile methodologies like SCRUM and a strong background in a variety of technologies.
 Over the years, I have worked with companies like Vangwe, Endava, Dynamia, SoftPei Ingeniería y Sistema, and Desoft, gaining expertise in a wide range of web technologies, including:

 <p>
   <img alt="React" src="https://img.shields.io/badge/React-61DAFB?logo=react&logoColor=white&style=flat" />